MyBagofTricks/CTF/BuildScripts/README.md

 A collection of scripts for installing/updating RE tools.

-- Docker-pwnlab - Basic RE lab in a Docker container (Ubuntu 18)
+- Docker-pwnlab - Basic RE tools for exploit dev.
+Builds as UB20, but older releases should work
-- BuildKali2019.4-XFCE - Tweaks + many packages replaced with bleeding edge versions built from source
+- BuildKali2020 - Tweaks + old/broken packages replaced with bleeding edge
+- BuildKali2019.4-XFCE - abandoned.
+Last working on 2019.4-XFCE
-- BuildKali2019 - Basic build script for Kali2019 (Last built for 2019.1)
+- BuildKali2019 - abandoned.
+Last working on 2019.1
-- BuildKali2018 - abandoned for Kali2019
+- BuildKali2018 - abandoned.
+LAst working on 2018.4
 - BuildUbuntu - Build script for Ubuntu, adding RE tools